 Delve further into what it means to be an optimist with our discussion guide – great for book club or on your own.

-Schedule a call to set up a book signing or book club discussion with Elizabeth to hear about optimism directly from the author!
+Schedule a call to set up a book signing or book club discussion with me to hear about optimism directly from the author!

 Our Favorite Bookstores

-Check out the list below to see some of our favorite bookstores all over the country (and some others too).
+Check out the list below to see some of my favorite bookstores all over the country (and some others too).

 And ask for The Optimist’s Manifesto at your favorite local bookstore.